naifta2/FreedomCycle3-Control-Interface/README.md

 ## **License**

-This project is licensed under the MIT License.
+This project is licensed under the GNU Affero General Public License v3.0 License.
 See the LICENSE file for details.

 ## **Acknowledgments**